Link-/stepfunctions_lab/src/workflows/approval_workflow/README.md

 ## Notice

 1. ⚠️ Make sure to pass the exact same variables when you want to destroy the stack.
 2. ⚠️ If Step Functions have running executions it will be scheduled for deletion when you destroy the stack and will only be deleted when all the executions are completed or timeout.
-In order to fix this, login to the console and manually abort the running executions
+In order to fix this, login to the console and manually abort the running executions.